R3tr0BoiDX/smwc-browser/README.md

 ## What is this?

 Depending on your perspective, this can be several.
-Mostly, its a handy tool to browser and search for [SMW hacks](https://www.smwcentral.net/?p=section&s=smwhacks) on [SMW Central](https://www.smwcentral.net/).
+Mostly, it's a handy tool to browser and search for [SMW hacks](https://www.smwcentral.net/?p=section&s=smwhacks) on [SMW Central](https://www.smwcentral.net/).
 This tool allows you to browse through all SMW hacks submissions, search with specific filters, lets you download and patch your SMW SFC file and launches the patched ROM with your favorite emulator!

-From another perspective, a part of this project is a crawler (for the submession table-like pages as of right now), which allows you to interact with the submessions on a more developer friendly way.
+From another perspective, a part of this project is a crawler (for the submission table-like pages as of right now), which allows you to interact with the submissions in a more developer friendly way.
 Maybe you want to build your own browser, then you might want to check out [this subfolder](source/smwc)!

 This project was mainly created with the Steam Deck in mind, but should work on any platform, that supports Python!